-The banks have provided guarantees (performance, retention, financial and others related to contracting activities) amounting to BD 73,541 (2019: BD 81,985) for the various divisions and subsidiaries of the parent company.
+The banks have provided guarantees (performance, retention, financial and others related to contracting activities) amounting to BD 82,107 (2020: BD 73,541) for the various divisions and subsidiaries of the Company.

 28 COMPARATIVES

 The comparative figures have been regrouped, where necessary, in order to conform to the current year's presentation.
 Such regrouping did not affect the previously reported profit and total comprehensive income for the year or total equity.